top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

 ### Slack

-The primary mode of online communication between staff and students is Slack, a team communication forum that allows the community to collaborate in making Duckietown awesome.
+The primary mode of online confabulation between staff and students is Slack, a team communication forum that allows the community to collaborate in making Duckietown awesome.

 Download the Slack app --- it's much more convenient than using the website.